alessandromatera/what-tinys.it/README.md

 3. Upload the sketch to the Arduino UNO board
 4. Open the watch sketch
 5. Compile the sketch using Arduino IDE
-6. Connect the SPI watch pins to Arduino UNO pins lin this way:
+6. Connect the SPI watch pins to Arduino UNO pins in this way:
 	* Watch PIN `Reset - JP6` to Arduino PIN `10`
 	* Watch PIN `11 - JP3` to Arduino PIN `11`
 	* Watch PIN `12 - JP4` to Arduino PIN `12`